Shape-shifting lizard people are taking over the planet and controlling our media.

 One of the things I’ve noticed is that when people start learning about endocrine disrupting chemicals or reproductive toxins hiding in plain sight, then get really riled up and eager to tell everyone.

-I both LOVE this, and caution people to pause, take a deep breath, and be thoughtful about HOW you share this information.
+I both LOVE this, and caution people to pause, take a deep breath, and be thoughtful about HOW to go about talking about toxins.

 Because as much as I wish it weren’t true, the WAY we talk about the issues around harmful chemicals can literally make or break not only whether or not people hear you, but your credibility too.